Matt-Warnock/CV/README.md

 - When project managing at Bang and Olufsen I discovered that problem solving time sensitive issues is just a matter of going though the right process a step at a time.
 I would then review to see if we need to add or improve a process.
 This resulted in less callouts to the customers.

+#### Critical thinker

+- During my time at Wembley Music Centre we would often have pitches from manufacturing companies on new e-kits, boasting new 'revolutionary' technologies.
+I would spend time investing such claims carefully to ascertain the facts.
+This resulted in my boss avoiding taking on new products that had a weaker USP than existing stock.

 ## Tech Experience

 **Makers Academy (Sept 2021 - Dec 2021)**